GWR Standard Boilers - A Beginner's Guide

 "The modern Locomotive Question is principally a matter of boiler".
 G.J.
 Churchward, 1906

 This article principally uses the GWR classification system for boilers, originated under Churchward, which divided boilers into classes based on the physical size of the boiler and thus which locomotives it will fit.
-This system consisted of a two letter code.
-The first letter is normally regarded as the boiler class, and indicated the principle dimensions of the boiler.
+This system included a two letter code, which the GWR called a prefix.
+The first letter indicated the boiler class, and thus the principle dimensions of the boiler.
 The second letter can be regarded as a subclass, and in some cases there were twenty or more of these.
-Differences between subclasses would include superheat (presence and degree), water feed type and location, firebox type as well as subtler things like minor variations in dimensions and the presence or absence of brackets to locate the boiler or tanks, which would have an influence on exactly which locos a boiler could be fitted to.
-Most of the classes also had names, usually either a standard number, or else that of a class associated with the boiler.
+Differences between subclasses would include superheat (presence and degree), water feed type and location and firebox type, as well as subtler things like minor variations in dimensions and the presence or absence of brackets to locate the boiler or tanks, which would have an influence on exactly which locos a boiler could be fitted to.
+The classes were sometimes referred to by the first letter of the prefix, but they also had names, usually either a standard number, or else that of a class associated with the boiler.

 Another system which will be encountered is that used in the RCTS volumes.
 This complex system enables classification of the appearance of boilers, and is usually one or more letters followed by a number, which describe firebox type and dome location (or absence).
 The RCTS volumes further allocate boilers to over 100 "Groups", which are boilers of substantially similar type.
 Note that the two systems have very little overlap.
-RCTS describes boilers of several different classes as being R3 or D4 and even in the case of their 100 odd groups some groups contain boilers of more than one GWR sub class and vice versa.
+RCTS describes boilers of several different types as being R3 or D4 and within their 100 odd groups some groups contain boilers of more than one GWR prefix and vice versa.

 It's worth noting that Broad gauge and Narrow (=Standard) gauge locomotives were, in the middle of the 19thC, designed by different designers and built at different workshops.
 There seems to have been little interchange between the two.